The inner-thigh region is one of the most commonly neglected muscle areas, according to experts.

 The secret is knowing the right moves to help target and fine-tune inner thigh muscles.
 To help you tighten this area, we asked top trainers to divvy up their best inner thigh exercises.

 Also known as side lunges, this inner thigh exercise is a great starting point for muscle toning.
+This exercise works to strengthen your quads, glutes, and hamstrings, but it also blasts the fat in your inner and outer thighs.

 “It incorporates integrated movement into the training of the adductors and hits the glutes along with the adductors to give you a calorie burn,” explains Cary Raffle, CPT, an orthopedic exercise specialist in New York City.